Vaghareli Rotli is an easy, quick snack or light meal prepared from leftover rotli/roti, yogurt and spices.

 - Add the rotli pieces.
 Mix well.
 Let the rotli pieces cook for a minute or two.

 - Add the salt and water.
 Mix.
 Let it come to a gentle boil.

-- Sprinkle with fresh coriander and serve.
+- Garnish with fresh coriander and serve.

 - For a more creamier consistency, use more yogurt.

 - Add water according to how thick or watery you want the vaghareli rotli to be.

 If you do try this recipe then please either